Dongyx1128/SRLSGAT/README.md

 # SRLSGAT
-Implementation of SRLSGAT: Hyperspectral Image Super-Resolution via Joint Long Short-Term Memory and Graph Attention Network with Spectral-Spatial Strategy in Pytorch.
+Implementation of SRLSGAT in Pytorch.